po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/18-Stu_Hooks/README.md

 ## Acceptance Criteria

-@TODO WRITE ACCEPTANCE CRITERIA FOR THE USER STORY, E.G:

 * It's done when the direct method uses a hook to hash the user's password before it is created.

 * It's done when the direct method uses a hook to hash the user's password before it is updated.